Open Interpreter

 What license does Open Interpreter use?

-Open Interpreter ships under AGPL-3.0.
+Open Interpreter ships under Apache-2.0.
 A declared, OSI-approved license is one of the transparency signals HVTrust scores.

 Are Open Interpreter's commits signed?